anviljs/anvil.js/README.md

     * values from package.json
     * JSON or YAML key/value files
 * Add file headers to final build output based on output file type
+* Host static resources in an HTTP server
+* Start and manage external processes

 ## Installation